adityamohan29/GeniusPDF/README.md

 # GeniusPDF
-A PDF viewer with a local word look-up.
+A PDF viewer with local word look-up functionality.

 A freelance project I took part in that renders a PDF with a special functionality.
 Annotations appear in the side bar with the definition of a word occurring anywhere in the PDF.
 The word to be looked up should preceeded or followed by certain keywords atleast once in the PDF.
 These keywords are matched via a regular expression provided by the user.